List of M jak miłość characters: Marszałek family

-Wojciech Marszałek (Emilian Kamiński) is a senior of Marszałek family.
-He was married to Halina Marszałek.
-On 3 May 2011 he married Krystyna Filarska in Warsaw.
-He died in 2023.
+Wojciech Marszałek (born 19 June 1954, died 2023, Emilian Kamiński) was a senior of Marszałek family.
+He was married to Halina Marszałek (?-2009) and Krystyna Filarska (2011-2023) and had one daughter, Magdalena Marszałek (born 1982).
+He died due to heart attack.

 Halina Marszałek (Marta Klubowicz) was a first wife of Wojciech Marszałek.
-She was born on April 9, 1960.
-Halina died on November 21, 2009, after a long illness.
+She was born on 9 April 1960.
+Halina died on 21 November 2009, after a long illness.

 Krystyna Filarska-Marszałek (born 1956, Hanna Mikuć) is a widowed wife of Wojciech Marszałek and has one child, Kinga Filarska-Zduńska.
 She was previously married to Zbigniew Filarski (divorced).
 She currently lives in Warsaw and helps her daughter raising her four children.

 Magdalena Budzyńska (born Marszałek, 14 September 1982, Anna Mucha) is a daughter of Wojciech Marszałek and his wife, Halina Marszałek.
-She is married to Andrzej Budzyński and has one child, Maciej Chodakowski.
-She was married to Sasza Maksymowicz (divorced) and Aleksander Chodakowski (2015 - divorced, 2017) and was dating Paweł Zduński, Kamil Gryc, Jerzy Gryc.
-In 2024 she graduated from law at Warsaw University.
-She works as a lawyer in a firm owned by her husband.
-Magdalena is a godmother of Magdalena Zduńska.
+She is married to Andrzej Budzyński (2019-) and was previously married to Sasza Maksymowicz and Aleksander Chodakowski (2015-2017).
+She has one adopted son, Maciej Chodakowski (born 2006).
+In January 2014 she had a heart transplantation.
+Magdalena is a lawyer and workes in Warsaw.
+Since 2025, she lives in Warsaw with her husband.

 Zuzanna Marszałek (Jolanta Fraszyńska) is a cousin of Wojciech Marszałek.
 She worked as a nanny of Magdalena Zduńska and Mikołaj Zduński.
 She was dating Zbigniew Filarski and Wiktor Żak (whom she met in a secondary school and then again in Warsaw in 2016).
 In May 2016 Zuzanna and Wiktor Żak moved together to Sweden.

 Michał Marszałek is a brother of Zuzanna Marszałek.